 Forming an LLC for your real estate investments involves more than just picking a name, it requires planning and attention to legal details.
 Here are the general steps to help guide you through the process:

-- File the Articles of Organization.
+- File the articles of organization.
 The next step is filing the Articles of Organization with the secretary of state in your chosen state.
 This document includes essential details about your LLC, such as its name, address and the names of its members.
 You will also need to pay a filing fee, which varies by state.

 - Create an Operating Agreement.
 An operating agreement details the ownership arrangement and operational guidelines for your LLC.
 Although it may not be legally mandated, it’s often beneficial to have one.
 This document helps avert conflicts among members and establishes a clear framework for how the LLC will function.